-If you're worried about how safe it is to use cosmetics that are not tested on animals – please relax and take a sigh of relief.
+If you’re worried about how safe it is to use cosmetics not tested on animals – please relax and take a sigh of relief.

-There is no reason why cruelty-free products shouldn't be just as safe, if not safer, than anything tested on an animal.
+There is no reason why cruelty-free products shouldn’t be as safe as anything tested on an animal.

 Not only is it easy to test ingredients without using animals altogether, but there are so many pre-approved ingredients you can use to make cosmetics that there really is no need.

-Here's more on the subject if you're interested: Are Cruelty-Free Cosmetics Safe?
+If you’re interested, here’s more on the subject: Are Cruelty-Free Cosmetics Safe?